Frequently Asked Questions:

-- The fastest way to make a reservation is through a computer/laptop on your own, through the website.
+- The fastest way to make a reservation is through the EUG YMCA App on your phone.

 - The last, and least efficient way, is to call the Y. Please only call if you are having technical difficulties.

 Want to learn to complete group exercise registration online?
-Check in with our Membership staff, who will do their best to teach you!
+Click the button below or check in with our Membership staff, who will do their best to teach you!